Jrschellenberg/cfms-website.github.io/src/site/_news/call-for-nominations-spring-2019.md

 ---
-title: Call for Nominations Spring 2019
+title: Call for Nominations Spring 2019/Appel du printemps 2019
 date: 2019-04-15 14:14:00
 description: >-
   Do you want to get involved with a CFMS position?
 Did you miss our Fall and